guaix-ucm/megaradrp/doc/images.rst

   ``MAP``            Image                Number of pixels used to compute the bias level
   ===============    =======   ========   =======================

-Master bias frames are represented by :class:`~megaradrp.products.MasterBias`.
+Master bias frames are represented by :class:`~megaradrp.types.MasterBias`.

 Master Dark frames
 ******************